-Every patrol is encouraged to take a hike and/or an overnighter during the week.
+In addition to the organized backpacking merit badge trip, every patrol is encouraged to take a hike and/or an overnighter during the week.
 Your campsite is only a base of operations.
 Many excellent trails exist in and near camp, along with other seldom used areas of the camp.
 You are invited to use these areas, leaving them in prime condition upon departure.
 You must file with the Program Director or Camp Office your plans for a hike.
 Plans should include and a detailed list of the number going, names of the Scouts and leaders going, route estimation, expected departure time, and anticipated time of return.
 For more information on trails in and around the camp, consult the Program Director.